Tyjoo26/idea-box/checklist.md

 [x] An idea can be edited/updated only by the user that created it.

-[1/2] An idea can be destroyed only by the user that created it.
+[x] An idea can be destroyed only by the user that created it.

 [X] When a user types a new idea into the form, there is a selection dropdown for choosing the correct category.
 See Categories below for more information.